 San Diego State University, Graduate School of Public Health

-Spring 2018: PH 601 Epidemiology (Graduate students from public health)
+Fall and Spring 2018: PH 601 Epidemiology (Graduate students from public health)

 The course covers the basics of epidemiology including the distribution and determinants of diseases, epidemiologic measurement, epidemiologic study designs and their analysis, screening, and the role of epidemiology in public health.